 Worst: the offensive line.
 A homeschooled, pimple-faced freshman would have a better chance of holding a senior cheerleader's hand than these five men did of holding back the Fresno State pass rush.
 Darrell Garretson was sacked an embarrassing nine times, including a bone-cracking hit to the head that took him out of the game with a severe concussion.
 The Aggies only rushed for 51 yards, a season low, and failed multiple times to get key 3rd/4th and short conversions.
 With such a seasoned, veteran line, the performance was simply unacceptable.

-Kudos to a talented, aggressive Fresno State team; you proved that you deserved the title of champion.
+Kudos to a talented, aggressive Fresno State team, who proved that they deserved the title of champion.

 Next for Utah State: Poinsettia Bowl, Thursday, December 26th, vs. #14 Northern Illinois Huskies